dragos-constantin-stoica/ifact/README.md

 </table>

-Please find blog article here [Webix blog](https://blog.webix.com/ifact-webix-based-invoicing-application/) including screenshots.
+Screenshots can be found on this blog article: [Webix blog](https://blog.webix.com/ifact-webix-based-invoicing-application/).

 # iFact